Ryuuhou/AHKanColle/README.md

 ## How to use: Pause Utility

 Simple pause script that runs alongside AHKanColle.
-ONLY PAUSES ONCE.
-You will need to reopen it if you want it to pause again.

 Enter in config.ini under [Variables], PauseHr=22 , and PauseMn=22 to pause at 22:22.
 Use 24 Hour format only.
 You may use PCSleep=1 to sleep the computer at that time as well.

+Use ResumeHr and ResumeMn to have the script resume at a specific time.
+Can be ommitted for pause functionality only.
+When resume is enabled, PCSleep will be ignored and expired timers will automatically be set to pause/resume 24 hours later.

 ## Warnings:
 Do NOT use hardware acceleration on your browsers or use "Direct/GPU" on KCV unless your computer is set to never idle.
 When the computer idles, hardware acceleration is turned off and flash no longer renders.